BioPharma Services INC. BPSI Announces 2018 Recipient Of Lorelei Lutter Scholarship

 BioPharma Services Inc. (BPSI) announces the 2018 recipient of the Lorelei Lutter Fine Arts Scholarship (LLFAS) in memory of Lorelei Lutter, VP Business Development.
 The scholarship is meant to be a reflection of Lorelei’s love of fine arts.

-“I am very pleased to award Sophia Kington with the Lorelei Lutter Fine Arts Scholarship.
-Sophia has shown remarkable talent in Musical Theatre and art, winning a number of awards as well as a grant for her artistic painting. — commented Renzo DiCarlo, CEO of BioPharma Services Inc.
+“I am very pleased to award Emily DiCarlo with the Lorelei Lutter Fine Arts Scholarship.
+Emily has displayed tremendous talent in Visual Studies, as a Professional Artist exhibiting both locally and abroad, as well as in Writing, as a published Writer and Art Critic” — commented Louis Co, VP Global Clinical Operations of BioPharma Services Inc.

 BioPharma Services Inc.

 Clinical Trials are divided into 4 phases.
 Phase 1 and 2 trials constitute early phase trials, Phase 3 and 4 research studies are late-phase trials.

 The primary objective of Phase 1 studies is to determine the correct drug dosage by evaluating drug safety and determining if there are any side effects.
 Phase 1 trials are conducted in healthy volunteers.

 Phase 2 studies also study the safety of a drug but focus on evaluating its effectiveness.
 These studies can be conducted in healthy volunteers or in individuals who have a certain disease or condition.

 What is a clinical trial?

 A Clinical trial is a process which is performed to determine whether an investigational drug, device or therapy is safe and effective.
 In early phase research (i.e. Phases 1 and 2), the safety and effectiveness of the drug will be evaluated in healthy volunteers.